lucas-castrow/StreamFuels/README.md

 # StreamFuels

-StreamFuels is a collection of tools for processing and analyzing fuel market data, focusing on petroleum derivatives, natural gas, and biofuels market across different regions of Brazil.
+StreamFuels is a collection of updated fuel sales datasets for forecasting, classification, and pattern analysis, focusing on petroleum derivatives, natural gas, and biofuels market across different regions of Brazil.

 ***monthly_sales_state()***:
 Monthly fuel sales data by state from the ANP database